A person I admire recently explained his view of change management as,

 What if someone is allergic to an ingredient?

 For some organizations, the level of energy and resources required to change in this manner generates a lot of waste, undermines trust, and achieves little for all the pains taken.
 Moreover, what is considered “success” leaves in its wake unforeseen and unintended circumstances.
 I have seen statistics stating that between 60-80% of all organizational change initiatives fail to achieve their objectives, but if we look at how many actually achieve sustainable results, the numbers are likely to be much worse.
 By professional application of change management methods, these odds can be improved.
 That is as long as the organization is not complex.

 In a complex environment, challenges are magnified because of diversity, rendering typical organizational change management methods inadequate at best.
 These methods assume that change occurs linearly through successive efforts and that by building consensus, people will ultimately support the change.

 In fact, many changes are happening simultaneously, sometimes hidden from sight, and the consensus solutions only lead to dissatisfaction and frustration.
 The change will either have no application or undermine the interests of the agents.
 It may have unforeseen impacts or be one of many forces impacting them that cannot be reconciled.
 As a result, many people will openly reject the change or create shadow systems to maintain the status quo.

-By looking at change through a Complexity Lens we have an opportunity to see that our assumptions about change… need to change.
-Here are some of the ways to consider complex change:
+By looking at organizational change through a Complexity Lens we have an opportunity to see that our assumptions about change… need to change.
+Here are some of the ways to consider a complex change:

 Change is normal and multi-linear: Change is not an event with a beginning, middle and end to be endured.
 Instead, it is inevitable, perpetual, and happens simultaneously all over the organization.